aws/pg_tle/docs/03_managing_extensions.md

 ### `pgtle.available_extensions()`

-`available_extensions` is a set-returning functions that returns a list of all available Trusted-Language Extensions in a database.
+`available_extensions` is a set-returning functions that returns a list of all available Trusted Language Extensions in a database.
 Each row contains information about a single extension.

 #### Role